 Design the framework’s architecture

 Now, it’s time to take a look at our framework’s architecture.
-After many high-profile Selenium projects in my company, my team has gradually come up with a sustainable, maintainable, and scalable architecture as below.
+After many high-profile Selenium projects at LogiGear, we’ve come up with a sustainable, maintainable, and scalable architecture as below.

 The success factor of this architecture comes from the fact that there are two separate components called Selenium Core, and Selenium Test.
 I’ll explain those components in detail in the following sections.